argoproj-labs/hera/hep/proposals/0001-decorators.md

     ForeachFlow()
 ```

-# Unresolved Questions (OPTIONAL)
+# Unresolved Questions

-- What parts of the design do you expect to be resolved before this gets merged?
-- What parts of the design do you expect to be resolved through implementation of the feature?
-- What related issues do you consider out of scope for this HEP that could be addressed in the future independently of the solution that comes out of this HEP?
+This feature is independent of any current proposals, so once approved, this HEP can be implemented as written in the current code base.

+Future features that are out of scope but will build off this HEP include
+* the generation of stubs, which we have suggested will be through `hera generate stub`
+* local expr evaluation, which has not been investigated in this HEP, but can be seen in example code proposed as `valid_number = hio.expr(fibo.num > 1)`
+* the remaining template types like HTTP, resource etc which have not been investigated in this HEP